must-Zeus0036/Express.js/README.md

     - To run the Express Server we use this commando in VS terminal [node app.js]
     - next step install a new package to avoide stop the Express Server each time we need to change something, to sloving this problem we can install package [npm i nodemon].
     - To GET, POST, Remove data to our arraylist in app.js we can use postman, install postman from https://www.postman.com/downloads/
-    - Using MariaDB join it and testing POST, GET and Remove requests.
+    - I have used MariaDB join it in my code and testing POST, GET and Remove requests.